 Related Work

 There have been several papers discussing data analysis using a variety of cloud and more traditional cluster/Grid technologies with the Chicago paper [20] influential in posing the broad importance of this type of problem.
 The Notre Dame all pairs system [21] clearly identified the “doubly data parallel” structure seen in all of our applications.
 We discuss in the Alu case the linking of an initial doubly data parallel to more traditional “singly data parallel” MPI applications.
 BLAST is a well-known doubly data parallel problem and has been discussed in several papers [22][23].
 The Swarm project [6] successfully uses traditional distributed clustering scheduling to address the EST and CAP3 problem.
-Note approaches like Condor have significant startup time dominating performance.
+Note approaches like Condor can have significant startup time dominating performance.
 For basic operations [24], we find Hadoop and Dryad get similar performance on bioinformatics, particle physics and the well-known kernels.
 Wilde [25] has emphasized the value of scripting to control these (task parallel) problems and here DryadLINQ offers some capabilities that we exploited.
 We note that most previous work has used Linux based systems and technologies.
 Our work shows that Windows HPC server based systems can also be very effective.

 Conclusions